sowcow/blog/content/posts/sputnik.md

 - patriotic
 ---

+*correction*: it is not a chimps virus but I find that idea too entertaining still

 So I got a shot of the vaccine Sputnik-V (I hope :).

 Anyway I got a fever now as normal reaction.